fbpx

 An innovative faith and health project

-FaithAction are running a project to look at how faith settings support the health needs of their communities.
-Funded by Tower Hamlets Public Health, working with East London Mosque and supported by Tower Hamlets Inter Faith Forum, we are supporting eight local faith settings and faith based organsiations to deliver vital health focused projects to the local community.
+In 2022, FaithAction ran a project to look at how faith settings support the health needs of their communities.
+Funded by Tower Hamlets Public Health, working with East London Mosque and supported by Tower Hamlets Inter Faith Forum, we supported eight local faith settings and faith based organsiations to deliver vital health focused projects to the local community.

-We are working with some fantastic local faith settings and faith based groups that are delivering health focused activities to their local communities.
-We’re very pleased to be funding Cycle Sisters, Christ Apostolic Church, Shahporan Masjid & Islamic Centre Trust, Globe Community Project, Dorset Community Association, Newark Youth London, East London Mosque and Wapping Noorani Masjid & Cultural Centre.
+We worked with some fantastic local faith settings and faith based groups to deliver health focused activities to their local communities.
+We were very pleased to fund Cycle Sisters, Christ Apostolic Church, Shahporan Masjid & Islamic Centre Trust, Globe Community Project, Dorset Community Association, Newark Youth London, East London Mosque and Wapping Noorani Masjid & Cultural Centre.

-These groups are embedded in the local community, and will be offering a range of health based projects, including activities for young people, healthy eating guidance, fitness sessions, blood pressure checks and much more.
+These groups are embedded in the local community, and offered a range of health based projects, including activities for young people, healthy eating guidance, fitness sessions, blood pressure checks and much more.

-If you would like more information please email [email protected].
+If you would like more information please email [email protected]t

 Churches Health Action Partnership

-We have been funded by Tower Hamlets Public Health to work with Black African churches in the borough to provide support for local communities during the cost of living crisis and the recovery from the pandemic.
+We were funded by Tower Hamlets Public Health to work with Black African churches in the borough to provide support for local communities during the cost of living crisis and the recovery from the pandemic.

-We are working with Christ Apostolic Church, Pilgrim’s Tabernacle, RCCG Jubilee Hall and Newham African Caribbean Centre.
-These groups are proving a friendly warm space that is open to whole community, alongside health awareness sessions, fitness, trips, refreshments and activities.
+We worked with Christ Apostolic Church, Pilgrim’s Tabernacle, RCCG Jubilee Hall and Newham African Caribbean Centre.
+These groups provided a friendly warm space that is open to whole community, alongside health awareness sessions, fitness, trips, refreshments and activities.

 The project is supported by the Tower Hamlets Inter Faith Forum.
-Our engagement coordinators are working closely with the faith leaders to help start, maintain and evaluate the work of the projects, which are providing vital benefits to local people.
+Our engagement coordinators worked closely with the faith leaders to help start, maintain and evaluate the work of the projects, which are providing vital benefits to local people.

 For more information, contact [email protected].

 Tower Hamlets Council are aware of the value and importance of engaging with all faith groups in the borough, as the pandemic has highlighted the vast amount of work that has been done by faith communities for years, in addition to new services and initiatives in more recent times.
-The project is building on the work of the Faith COVID Assistance Partnership, which provided support and free COVID-19 infection prevention supplies to many places of worship throughout the pandemic.
+Both projects built on the work of the Faith COVID Assistance Partnership, which provided support and free COVID-19 infection prevention supplies to many places of worship throughout the pandemic.

 COVID-19 has worsened the health of many people – from exacerbating pre-existing issues such as mental health, causing new problems such as social isolation, and hindering access to GP appointments.